MisterDA/love-release/README.md

 Creating installers and using icons require [Wine](http://www.winehq.org/) to be installed.
 When the script installs Resource Hacker or Inno Setup, an install wizard GUI will appear.
 Please let everything as is, do not uncheck checkboxes or replace installation directory.
-`--win-icon`    Path to an ico file to use.
+`--Wicon`       Path to an ico file to use.
-`--win-installer`   Create an installer with [Inno Setup](http://www.jrsoftware.org/isinfo.php).
+`--Winstaller`  Create an installer with [Inno Setup](http://www.jrsoftware.org/isinfo.php).
-`--win-appid`       Your game ID.
+`--Wappid`      Your game ID.
 You can use a GUID/UUID and generate one with `uuidgen`.
                 It should remain the same between updates.
                 Mandatory if using an installer, not needed for a simple zip.
-`--win-maintainer-name`     Set the maintainer’s name.
+`--Wauthor`     Set the maintainer’s name.
                 Mandatory if using an installer, not needed for a simple zip.
-`--win-package-name`        Set the name of your package.
+`--Wpkg`        Set the name of your package.
                 Mandatory if using an installer, not needed for a simple zip.
-`--win-package-version`     Set the version of your package.
+`--Wversion`    Set the version of your package.
                 Mandatory if using an installer, not needed for a simple zip.

 #### MAC OS X
-`--osx-icon`               Path to an icns file to use.
+`--Micon`       Path to an icns file to use.
-`--osx-maintainer-name`    Set the maintainer’s name.
+`--Mauthor`     Set the maintainer’s name.
 Provide it for OS X CFBundleIdentifier.

 #### DEBIAN
-`--deb-icon`             Path to a single folder where icons are stored.
+`--Dicon`       Path to a single folder where icons are stored.
                 To be properly recognized, icons filename must contain `YYxYY`, where `YY` is the resolution of the icon.
                 SVG files are recognized if suffixed with `.svg`.
                 Other files will be ignored.
-`--maintainer-email` Set the maintainer’s email.
+`--Demail`      Set the maintainer’s email.
-`--deb-maintainer-name`  Set the maintainer’s name.
+`--Dauthor`     Set the maintainer’s name.
-`--deb-package-name`     Set the name of the package and the command that will be used to launch your game.
+`--Dpkg`        Set the name of the package and the command that will be used to launch your game.
                 By default, it is the name of your project converted to lowercase, with eventual spaces replaced by dashes.
-`--deb-package-version`  Set the version of your package.
+`--Dversion`    Set the version of your package.

 #### ANDROID
 Note that every argument passed to the options should be alphanumerical, with eventual underscores (i.e. [a-zA-Z0-9\_]), otherwise you'll get errors.
-`--apk-icon`            Path to a single folder where icons are stored.
+`--Aicon`       Path to a single folder where icons are stored.
                 The script will first look up for filename that contains `42x42`, `72x72`, `96x96` or `144x144`.
                 It will then search the icon directory for subdirectories like `drawable-mdpi`, `drawable-hdpi`, `drawable-xhdpi` and `drawable-xxhdpi`
                 to find an `ic_launcher.png` image.
                 OUYA icon (size `732x412`, or `drawable-xhdpi/ouya_icon.png`) is supported.
-`--apk-activity`            The name of the class that extends GameActivity.
+`--Aactivity`   The name of the class that extends GameActivity.
                 By default it is the name of the project with ‘Activity’ appended, eventual spaces and dashes replaced by underscores.
-`--apk-maintainer-name` Set the maintainer’s name.
+`--Aauthor`     Set the maintainer’s name.
                 It must be only alphanumerical characters, with eventual underscores.
-`--apk-package-name`    Set the name of the package.
+`--Apkg`        Set the name of the package.
                 By default, it is the name of your project, with eventual spaces replaced by underscores.
-`--apk-package-version` Set the version of your package.
+`--Aversion`    Set the version of your package.
-`--update-android`      Update the love-android-sdl2.git repository used in the cache.
+`--Aupdate`     Update the love-android-sdl2.git repository used in the cache.

 #### OTHERS
 `--clean`       Clean the cache located in `~/.cache/love-release`.
                 One can replace the Love files there.

 #### MODULES
 The script is modular.